Trump renews threat to close Mexican border, send more troops

 The U.S. Defense Department said earlier this month that six Mexican military personnel questioned two U.S. Army soldiers near Clint, Texas, about 30 miles (48 km) southeast of El Paso.
 The U.S. military said the Americans were in an unmarked car and an inquiry had found that they were in U.S. territory.

-Newsweek magazine, citing the military report on the incident, said the U.S. soldiers were briefly held at gunpoint by the Mexicans, who took one U.S. soldier’s gun and put it in the car.
+Newsweek magazine, citing the military report on the incident, said the U.S. soldiers were briefly held at gunpoint by the Mexicans, who took one American soldier’s gun and put it in the car.

 The Mexican troops had believed the U.S. soldiers were south of the border and therefore in Mexico.
-After a brief discussion, the Mexicans troops left the area, a Mexican official said.
+After a brief discussion, the Mexican troops left the area, a Mexican official said.

+The two U.S. soldiers were traveling in an unmarked vehicle, according to a brief statement issued later on Wednesday by the Mexican foreign ministry, which added to the confusion.

 Asked about Trump’s tweet at a news conference, Mexican President Andres Manuel Lopez Obrador said his administration would investigate the incident Trump mentioned.